 Delivrd also supports barcoding, pick and pack, and some financial reporting.
 At the paid level, you get access to more locations and products, as well as getting some PO and sales management tools.

-inFlow is an inventory management software focused on small and medium businesses.
-The company has been growing since 2007 and now claims over 750,000 users. inFlow has a free option that limits you to 100 products and customers, and a baker’s dozen reports.
+InFlow has a free option that limits you to 100 products and customers and to a baker’s dozen reports.
 You also miss out on some advanced user features and inventory management options.

-Once you outgrow the free version, inFlow can be upgraded for a one-off, $399 payment.
-That will unlock unlimited products and customers, more reports, and advanced features like customized invoices and order forms.
+Once you outgrow the free version, inFlow can be upgraded for a one-time, $399 payment.
+That will unlock unlimited products and customers, more reports, and advanced features such as customized invoices and order forms.
 Paying customers also get a year of support.

 Odoo is designed as an ERP, but thanks to the software’s add-on app layout, you can make it as large or small as your business requires.
-For inventory management, you’ll probably want to take advantage of at least the warehouse management system and perhaps the purchase or point of sales system as well.
+For inventory management, you’ll want to take advantage of at least the warehouse management system and perhaps the purchase or point-of-sale system.

-All of these systems can manage most small business inventory requirements, with many offering flexibility to move up as your company grows.
-Odoo may have the strongest position for an existing large company, but the low prices for its competitors mean that there are plenty of options within most budgets.
+All of these systems can manage most small business inventory requirements, with many offering flexibility to move up to more features and capability as your company grows.

 Looking for Inventory Management software?
 Check out Capterra's list of the best Inventory Management software solutions.